 Brian House was specially designed and planned to create a child friendly environment, and provides a home from home for your child and you, recreating that family atmosphere.
-We believe that your child and family has the right to be informed of your diagnosis and prognosis if you wish, to allow you to make the best possible decisions and plans for the future.
-Like the rest of Trinity we have highly skilled staff and volunteers helping us.
+Like the rest of Trinity, we have highly skilled staff and volunteers helping us.

 A little respite

-We can offer you specialised respite care as part of our service.
+We can offer specialised respite care as part of our service.
 To give ‘mum’ a break from the 24-hour demands of her child with multiple complex needs.
-To give ‘dad’ a chance to see his wife as more than just a nurse and to give your other children time to be the centre of attention for a while.
+To give ‘dad’ a chance to see his wife as more than just a nurse and to give siblings time to be the centre of attention for a while.

 Brian House facilities

-We provide appropriate care and activities to meet your individual child’s needs in a relaxed warm, homely environment.
-Our unit is equipped with everything needed to provide the very best care for your child, including:
+We provide appropriate care and activities to meet each individual child’s needs in a relaxed warm, homely environment.
+Our unit is equipped with everything needed to provide the very best care, including: